ericmann/javascript-for-php/slides/references.md

 // ['Element', 'Another']</code></pre>

 note:
-    In PHP, you have to specify whether variables are being used by value or by reference.
+    In PHP, you often have to specify whether variables are being used by value or by reference.
 In JavaScript, references are the default.